KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/basics.md

 ```

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;Whatever method we choose, there're some parameters we need to specify when defining a dag:
+&ensp;&ensp;&ensp;&ensp;Whatever method we choose, there're some parameters we need to specify when defining a DAG:
 </p>

-- **dag_id**: unique idetifier of our dag (across all of our dag in the Airflow instance).
-If we have two dags defined with the same id, no errors will be displayed.
-However, the UI will display one of the two dags randomly (without checking the code or the diagram, we won't know which dag it is displaying)
+- **dag_id**: unique idetifier of our DAG (across all of our DAG in the Airflow instance).
+If we have two DAGs defined with the same id, no errors will be displayed.
+However, the UI will display one of the two DAGs randomly (without checking the code or the diagram, we won't know which DAG it is displaying)
-- **description**: a parameter we can use to explain what's the goal of the dag.
+- **description**: a parameter we can use to explain what's the goal of the DAG.
 Even though it is not required, it is a best practice to pass an argument to it.
 - **start_date**: it is an option argument used by the scheduler when trying to backfill.
-Even though it is optional, Airflow needs a start date be in the dag definition, be in the task.
+Even though it is optional, Airflow needs a start date be in the DAG definition, be in the task.
 Otherwise we'll have errors.
-When passing a start date to the dag, it'll be applied to all of its tasks.
+When passing a start date to the DAG, it'll be applied to all of its tasks.
-- **schedule_interval** (deprecated since version 2.4) and **schedule**: basically, to defined the trigger frequency of our dag.
+- **schedule_interval** (deprecated since version 2.4) or **schedule**: basically, to defined the trigger frequency of our DAG.
 As an argument, we can pass both a cron string, a timedelta object, a timtable.
 - **dagrun_timeout**: to failed the DagRun if it takes more than the passed time to complete.
 There's no default value for this parameters.
-- **tags**: a pretty useful argument we can use to set tags to a dag in order to facilitate dag search & filtering in the UI.
-It is important to pass meaningful tags related to the business the dag is related and the operation it does.
+- **tags**: a pretty useful argument we can use to set tags to a DAG in order to facilitate DAG search & filtering in the UI.
+It is important to pass meaningful tags related to the business the DAG is related and the operation it does.
 - **catchup**: to automatically catchup passed non triggered DagRuns.
-Let's suppose we stopped the dag for two days.
+Let's suppose we stopped the DAG for two days.
 Once we start it again, if `catchup` is setted to True, all non triggered runs of those two days will be triggered.

 <p align="justify">
-&ensp;&ensp;&ensp;&ensp;It follows bellow an example of a dag definition with the above parameters:
+&ensp;&ensp;&ensp;&ensp;It follows bellow an example of a DAG definition with the above parameters:
 </p>

 ```python